 I’ll be honest about the downside: between harvest and planting, the fields go to bare brown mud, and the valley looks tired.
 Check which season you’re walking into — the difference between gold terraces and an empty hillside is just a few weeks.

 However you time it, try to be on the valley rim for one slow morning.
-The little cafes that hang over the terraces pour coffee just as the mist starts to lift, and watching the green or the gold rise out of the fog with a hot cup in your hands is, quietly, one of the best half-hours in Sapa.
+The little cafes that hang over the terraces pour coffee just as the mist starts to lift.
+Watching the green or the gold rise out of the fog with a hot cup in your hands is, quietly, one of the best half-hours in Sapa.

 The Ancient Rock Field

 Scattered across about 8 km² of the valley, near Hau Thao and Ta Van, lie nearly 200 stones carved with strange, ancient patterns — stairs, figures, roads, marks that still aren’t fully understood.
-A French-Russian archaeologist, Victor Goloubev, documented them back in 1925, and they remain one of the valley’s quiet mysteries: prehistoric hands leaving something on the rock long before any of the villages here had names.
-It’s easy to walk past them; slow down, and they’re one of the strangest things in Sapa.
+The French-Russian archaeologist Victor Goloubew documented them back in 1925.
+They remain one of the valley’s quiet mysteries: prehistoric hands leaving something on the rock long before any of the villages here had names.

 Villages, crafts, and festivals